soffes/JSON/Readme.markdown

 ## Usage

-Let's say we have a simple user struct:
+Let’s say we have a simple user struct:

 ``` swift
 struct User {